 Harry reached the bottom of the staircase, hopping off the last step.
 He began to walk passed the three Slytherins but Malfoy moved to stand in front of him.
 Again Harry felt the searing embarrassment of his lack of height.
 Malfoy had a whole head on him now.

 Harry stood there feeling the warm June breeze upon his skin and a shiver went up his spine.

 "Oh that's right, word is you can't say a damned thing Potter, what's the matter?"
 Malfoy's low tone was starting to annoy Harry.
 "Not such a big man now, are you Potter?
 You're going to pay for what you've done to my father."

-Harry grabbed his pad of paper and pen out and was almost amused at the sudden confused expression on the boy's face.
-He wrote in big letters and shoved the pad of paper before Malfoy's face and his gray eyes read the simple statement:
+Harry quickly unsheathed his pad of paper and pen from his pockets and was almost amused at the sudden confused expression on the boy's face, especially when he clicked the pen's button loudly with his thumb.
+He wrote in big letters and shoved the pad of paper before Malfoy's gray eyes that read the simple statement: